ndmen/nodejsethereum/README.md

 # nodejsethereum

-This application receives the balance at the Ethereum address
+This application receives balance from an Ethereum address

 ## Installation